 Please note: website maintenance is scheduled for Friday 9 December from 20:30 and will conclude Saturday 10 December at 00:30am AEDT.
 During this time the website performance may be slow and less responsive.

-Australian Institute of Health and Welfare (2021) Thermal causes., AIHW, Australian Government, accessed 28 January 2022
+Australian Institute of Health and Welfare (2022) Thermal causes, AIHW, Australian Government, accessed 10 December 2022.

 Get citations as an Endnote file:

-This page summarises data on unintentional thermal injuries.
+This page summarises data on unintentional thermal injuries only.
 Intentional injuries and deaths are included under Assault and homicide or Self-harm and suicide.

 Source: AIHW National Hospital Morbidity Database.

 Other or unspecified exposure to fire, smoke or flames (X04–09)